Data protection and accessibility statement

 Accessibility statement of Open Unemployment Fund A-kassa

-The accessibility of the service has been evaluated by an independent expert organisation.
+Accessibility of the service was assessed by an external expert organisation.

 Alternative services